foolin/golem-lang/tools/docs/md/tour.md

 that can be invoked to perform a task.
 We have already encountered quite a few
 functions: builtin functions like `println`, and a few field functions like the ones on a list.

+Functions are first-class values -- they can be passed around just like any other value.

 ### Function Syntax

 Functions are created with the `fn` keyword: